paulfitzpatrick85/CI-Portfolio-Project-4/README.md

 ![add band page](https://user-images.githubusercontent.com/55660566/185764418-8ce44fcf-c04f-4764-a203-4b12448873fd.png)

-Once the user click the 'Click here to add your band' button, they are brought to the bottom of the page to the form to be filled out.
+Once the user click the 'Click here to add your band' button, they are brought to the bottom of the page to the form to be filled out, all fields are required to be filled.

 ![add band form](https://user-images.githubusercontent.com/55660566/185764500-ff3de277-9148-42fd-805d-dc25c33308a2.png)